 Once a sleepy little, winter vacation spot in the California desert the 7 cities that make up the Coachella valley have blossomed into vibrant year round communities.
 Palm Springs offers an enviable resort lifestyle that includes over 320 days of Sunshine per year.

-There are about 45,000 year round residents with the seasonal population reaching about 75,000.
-It is estimated that just over 1,000,000 people visit Palm Springs each year.
+There are about 55,000 year round residents with the seasonal population reaching about 75,000.
+It is estimated that more than 1,000,000 people visit Palm Springs each year.

 Neighborhoods and Architecture: Historic mixes with trendy and new blends with old in the neighborhoods of Palm Springs.
 From the ULTRA modern soaring roof lines of the million dollar ALTA neighborhood in South Palm Springs to the more traditional California Ranch homes of Tahquitz River Estates.
 Mid Century architecture abounds in the neighborhoods of Palm Springs.
 From Deepwell, to Ruth Hardy Park to The Movie Colony and Las Palmas and little Tuscany.
 Palm Springs is an architectural smorgasbord.